 Low water pressure in your sprinkler system cuts down the irrigation range and can even cause the sprinkler heads not to pop up at all.
-Here are some of the most common culprits:
+Here are the most common issues:

-- The valves on the backflow preventer device aren’t all the way open.
+- Valves on the backflow preventer device aren’t all the way open.

 - The shut-off valve or main water valve isn’t all the way open.

 - There is a leak or break in the water line.

 - There is an obstruction in the water line.

 - Sprinkler heads are dirty or clogged.

 - There is increased demand on the municipal water supply.

 Let’s take a closer look at each of these issues and how to diagnose and resolve them.